NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 The Environment Protection Authority is working with the City of Parramatta Council and other state government authorities including SafeWork NSW, to re-assess the risk of contamination at properties around the Parramatta local government area where James Hardie may have disposed of asbestos waste materials.

-For more information see James Hardie asbestos waste contamination on the NSW EPA website
+For more information visit James Hardie asbestos waste contamination on the NSW EPA website.

 Loose-fill asbestos